 But try not to go out to hard on this section as you'll want to still have some legs left for the upcoming single track section(s).

-This 10.5k loop is why it's called "Relentless."
-In 2022, I updated the course to run almost entirely on my land or Crown land, resulting in a challenging 21k with 720m of total elevation.
+In 2022, I updated the course to run almost entirely on my land or Crown land, creating a challenging 21K with approximately 720m of total elevation.

-You'll tackle this loop twice, earning a beautiful view of a small private lake at the rear of the property each time.
-What’s cool is the lake view is the highest point—once you make it that far, it’s “almost” all downhill from there.
+You’ll tackle the loop twice, earning a beautiful view of a small private lake at the rear of the property each time.
+What’s cool is the lake view is the highest point — once you make it that far, it’s almost all downhill from there.

-Once you reach the beautiful private lake at the course's highest point, it is "almost" all downhill to the timing mat.
+Once you reach the beautiful private lake at the course’s highest point, it is almost all downhill to the finish line.

-Each of the three trail loops rewards you with a private lake view at the summit, followed by a fast, technical descent.
+Each of the three trail loops rewards you with a private lake view at the summit, followed by a fast, technical descent back toward The Ark.

 Unfortunately, we aren’t insured to be open to the general public prior to race day.
 The trails will not be flagged, and in some cases may not be fully cleared before the event.